How to pick your sales channels

 Using conversational marketing

 You’ve probably been to websites where a little message window appears, asking you a question – like, if you need help, or if you have found everything you’re looking for.
+You’ll have seen one on the Avasam site!
 In most cases, this will be handled by a chatbot – which you can make use of too.
 If you use the right system, a conversational commerce platform can help you connect with customers not just on your store, but also on other channels you connect with them, including social media.
 The increased trust you can gain by offering these services is well worth the very affordable investment.

-There really isn’t a right or wrong answer to which marketplaces and websites are right for your business.
+Unfortunately, although we can share a lot of information with you, there really isn’t a right or wrong answer to which marketplaces and websites are right for your business.
 Although you might end up listing products on the same sales channels as another business, your reasons for doing so will be different.
 The right combination of sales channels for your business will depend on many factors – what you’re selling and who your target customers are, what point you’re at in your business and what your business can afford in the way of fees.
-The sales channels you sell on is dynamic, and may change month to month and year to year.
+The sales channels you sell on is dynamic, and may change from month to month, and year to year.
 You’ll be using your sales reports to help you decide which channels are performing and which aren’t, so make sure you’re interpreting them well.

 There’s a huge range of marketplaces and websites that you can use to sell on.
 We’ve barely scratched the surface on this post, for fear of the post becoming overwhelmingly long!
 However, the number of marketplaces available to you as a seller is a good thing – it means the possibilities for expanding your business, while not quite endless, are significant.
 If you’re using a DropShipping platform to manage your products and sales, you will find it easy to add additional sales channels.
 As long as you’re doing your research, choosing your sales channels carefully and making sure the fees they’re charging don’t hit your profits too hard, your business can continue to grow exponentially.
 Keep working hard on growing your social media following, and between your social media, your marketplace sales and your own website, you’ll be creating a solid business that can thrive.